Pylons/pyramid/docs/zcml/forbidden.rst

 ``forbidden``
 -------------

-When :mod:`repoze.bfg` can't authorize execution of a view based on the :term:`authorization policy` in use, it invokes a :term:`forbidden view`.
+When :mod:`pyramid` can't authorize execution of a view based on the :term:`authorization policy` in use, it invokes a :term:`forbidden view`.
 The default forbidden response has a 401 status code and is very plain, but it can be overridden as necessary using the